akzorz/Sercomm-API/README.md

 ### Arming
 Arming a camera allows you to create triggers for specific events.
 For example, send an email on motion detection.
+Test is for any time, and Work is an example of only on Tuesday during a specified time

 * Check arming status
     * `/adm/get_group.cgi?group=EVENT`